openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 the impact this might have on the platform, via resources under the control of the cluster-monitoring-operator and other platform operators.

+Furthermore to assess the viability of the scrape profile feature the monitoring team performed a detailed analysis of its impact in an OpenShift cluster.
+The analysis consisted in a test where an OpenShift cluster would run three replicas of the OpenShift Prometheus instance but each replica would be configured to a different scrape profile (`full`, `minimal`, `uponly`).
+Then we would trigger a workload using kube-burner and at the end of 2 hours, we evaluated the results.
+We concluded that in terms of resource usage, given the results obtained we can confidently state that the feature is quite valuable given the reduction of CPU by ~21% and memory by ~33% when comparing the `minimal` to the `full` profile.
+More detail can be consulted in this [document](https://docs.google.com/document/d/1MA-HTJQ_X7y_bwpJS2IPbGmC4qDyIMp25jisr34X2F4/edit?usp=sharing)

 ### User Stories

-- As an OpenShift user, I want to lower the amount of memory consumed by Prometheus in a supported way, so I can choose between different scrape profiles, e.g `full` or `minimal`.
+- As an OpenShift cluster administrator, I want to lower the amount of resources consumed by Prometheus in a supported way, so I can choose between different scrape profiles, e.g `full` or `minimal`.
 - As an OpenShift developer, I want a supported way to collect a subset of the metrics exported by my operator depending on the distribution.

 ### Goals